 With Cigna 90 Now, your plan offers a retail pharmacy network that limits where you can fill your 90-day prescriptions.
 You will still have access to a robust network of providers.
 They include local pharmacies, grocery stores, retail chains and wholesale warehouse stores - all places where you may already shop!
 If you prefer the convenience of having your medications delivered to your home, you can also use Cigna Home Delivery Pharmacy to fill your prescriptions.
-For more information about your new pharmacy network, you can go to Cigna.com/Rx90network
+For more information about your new pharmacy network, visit Cigna's 90 Now page.